Adventure Camp & Pet Lodge

 We are proud to be a member of the International Boarding & Pet Services Association.
 We are also a licensed Pet Care facility by the Colorado Department of Agriculture under their Pet Animal Care & Facilities Act.

 Adventure camp daycare is charged a daily fee, and our frequent visitors can purchase multiple-day “passes” at a reduced daily rate.
+Multi-day passes are non-refundable and expire one year from date of issuance.
+In-house credit will be issued for value of expired, unused days.
 Our Pet Lodge charges are based on a “per night” basis with check-in times from 2-6 (Monday- Friday and 2-5:30 on Saturday and Sunday.
 Check out time is from 7:30 am- 12:00 pm daily.
-A $50 deposit is required for reservations during Peak Travel and Holiday periods.
+A non-refundable $90 deposit is required for reservations during Peak Travel and Holiday periods.
 Please note: prices are subject to change without notice.

 PEAK TRAVEL & HOLIDAYS

-We do require a $50 pre-payment per pet for overnight reservations during these timeframes.
+We do require a non-refundable $90 pre-payment per pet for overnight reservations during these timeframes.
 Our Camp Headquarters staff will let you know at the time of reservation whether your dates fall within our Peak Travel & Holiday periods.
 Please note that there will be a boarding facility increase of $5 per night during peak travel and holiday dates.
 Our online Peak Travel & First-time Camper Agreement is at the bottom of this page.

 - Full Day – $26.00 (half day – $16.00)